Skip to content

 }

-Consider the use of .callgear-widget on the example of how to change the position of the widget / hide the widget on the page. .callgear-widget - the base class of all widgets, is an indicator that elements with this class belong to the widget.
+Consider the use of .callgear-widget in the example of how to change the position of the widget or hide the widget on the page. .callgear-widget is the base class of all widgets; it is an indicator that elements with this class belong to the widget.
 By default, the class is empty and does not contain a style declaration block.

 Adding styles to a page by connecting a *.css file

-To add styles to a page, you can add them to a file with extension *.css, for example style.css and then connect then through <link rel="stylesheet" href="style.css">, where href is a link that leads to the style.css file.
+To add styles to a page, you can add them to a file with the extension *.css (for example, style.css) and then connect them through <link rel="stylesheet" href="style.css">, where href is a link that leads to the style.css file.

 <html>